25prabhu10/notes/docs/Concepts/Web/Fonts.md

 You can use system fonts if you want to not load a separate font:

-- Fast: No network request, no time to parse a font, no flash of an incorrect font.
+- Fast: No network request, no time to parse a font, no flash of an incorrect font
-- Styles & Unicode: System fonts have lots of styles and broad language coverage, unlike many web-fonts.
+- Styles & Unicode: System fonts have lots of styles and broad language coverage, unlike many web-fonts
-- Familiarity: Web apps feel more native when they use system font faces.
+- Familiarity: Web apps feel more native when they use system font faces

 ```css
 /*Sans-serif*/